 Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 6.10 If all or part of the complaint is not resolved to the resident's satisfaction at stage 1, it must be progressed to stage 2 of the landlord's procedure.
 Stage 2 is the landlord's final response.
-Yes Policy section 3.15 6.11 Requests for stage 2 must be acknowledged, defined and logged at stage 2 of the complaints procedure within five working days of the escalation request being received.
-Yes Policy section 3.16 6.12 Residents must not be required to explain their reasons for requesting a stage 2 consideration.
+Yes Policy section 3.24 We have a two stage complaints process as defined in our complaints policy.
+6.11 Requests for stage 2 must be acknowledged, defined and logged at stage 2 of the complaints procedure within five working days of the escalation request being received.
+Yes Policy section 3.25 Stage 2 complaints are logged and acknowledged within 5 working days.
+Our internal ICT system supports the Customer Insight Team Leader to ensure timeframes are met.
+6.12 Residents must not be required to explain their reasons for requesting a stage 2 consideration.
 Landlords are expected to make reasonable efforts to understand why a resident remains unhappy as part of its stage 2 response.
+Yes Policy section 4.2 At the beginning of a complaint, we always ask the customer what is required to put things right for them.
+We will not unreasonably ask a customer to explain their reasons for dissatisfaction again.
+All communication throughout a complaint is logged in once place on our system.

-Yes Policy section 3.17 6.13 The person considering the complaint at stage 2 must not be the same person that considered the complaint at stage 1.
-Yes Policy section 3.19 6.14 Landlords must issue a final response to the stage 2 within 20 working days of the complaint being acknowledged.
-Partial Policy Section 3.18
+6.13 The person considering the complaint at stage 2 must not be the same person that considered the complaint at stage 1.
+Yes Internal structure chart/job descriptions for Insight Advisors Last year, we appointed a Senior Insight Advisor.
+The role manages stage 2 complaints.
+6.14 Landlords must issue a final response to the stage 2 within 20 working days of the complaint being acknowledged.
+Partial Policy Section 3.26 Stage 2 Complaints are responded to within 20 working days of the complaint being acknowledged.
+Our internal ICT system supports the Customer Insight Team Leader to ensure we are adhering to timescales.
+Customers are provided with a resolution date within the acknowledgement.